This Is Your Brain on Microdoses of Psilocybin

 Prochazkova is optimistic that her team's latest findings will lead to more research into the potential benefits of microdosing psychedelics.
 "Apart from its benefits as a potential cognitive enhancement technique, microdosing could be further investigated for its therapeutic efficacy to help individuals who suffer from rigid thought patterns or behavior such as individuals with depression or obsessive-compulsive disorder," she said.

-The authors conclude, "While this study provides quantitative support for the cognitive-enhancing properties of microdosing psychedelics, future research has to confirm these preliminary findings in more rigorous placebo-controlled study designs.
+"While this study provides quantitative support for the cognitive-enhancing properties of microdosing psychedelics, future research has to confirm these preliminary findings in more rigorous placebo-controlled study designs.
 Based on these preliminary results, we speculate that psychedelics might affect cognitive meta-control policies by optimizing the balance between cognitive persistence and flexibility.
 We hope this study will motivate future microdosing studies with more controlled designs to test this hypothesis."

 Luisa Prochazkova, Dominique P. Lippelt, Lorenza S. Colzato, Martin Kuchar, Zsuzsika Sjoerds, Bernhard Hommel.
 "Exploring the Effect of Microdosing Psychedelics on Creativity in an Open-Label Natural Setting."
 Psychopharmacology (First published online: October 25, 2018) DOI: 10.1007/s00213-018-5049-7